Battle of Sullivan's Island

 The land assault was frustrated when the channel between the two islands was found to be too deep to wade, and the American defenses prevented an amphibious landing.
 The naval bombardment had little effect due to the sandy soil and the spongy nature of the fort's palmetto log construction.
-Careful fire by the defenders wrought significant damage on the British fleet, which withdrew after an entire day's bombardment.
-The British withdrew their expedition force to New York, and did not return to South Carolina until 1780.
+Careful fire by the defenders wrought extensive damage on the British fleet, which withdrew after an entire day's bombardment; the British withdrew their expedition force to New York, and would not return to South Carolina until 1780.

+The battle is significant in the history of South Carolina, and a palmetto on the flag of South Carolina commemorates the trees that enabled Moultrie's fortress to withstand British cannon fire.

 Background

 When the American Revolutionary War broke out in 1775, the city of Charlestown, in the Province of South Carolina, was a center of commerce in southern North America.
 The city's citizens joined other colonists in opposing the British parliament's attempts to tax them, and militia recruitment increased when word arrived of the April 1775 Battles of Lexington and Concord.
 Throughout 1775 and into 1776, militia recruits arrived in the city from the colony's backcountry, the city's manufacturers and tradesmen began producing war material, and defensive fortifications began to take shape around the city.